 There is no doubt that grazed grass has a large role to play in the diet of dairy cows providing weather conditions allow grazing.
 However, to overcome a number of the issues listed throughout this article one must consider strategically buffer feeding cows, particularly during times of grass shortage or wet weather.
 Highly digestible grass silage or maize silage are an ideal buffer.
 Moist feeds such as brewers grains and Trafford Gold can also be helpful.
 Feeding a compound feed that contains a balanced mix of starch, sugars and digestible fibre and therefore complements feeding at grass is of crucial importance.

 Feeding Actisaf Sc 47 live yeast to dairy cows prevents and eliminates SARA at grass.
-Actisaf scavenges oxygen from the rumen which in turn stimulates lactic
+Actisaf scavenges oxygen from the rumen which in turn stimulates lactic acid utilizing and fibre digesting microbes.
+This has a twin effect of increasing feed conversion efficiency but, more importantly, at grass it provides a buffering effect.

 It does this by creating a rumen environment in which lactic acid utilizing microbes can mop up the excess lactic acid and convert it to a usable energy source (propionate) which optimizes milk yield.

-is essential to monitor cows’ yield, body condition, rumen fill, and dung consistency.
+Spring grass can be a cheap energy and protein source for dairy cows.
+To maximize the benefits and decrease the risks, it is essential to monitor cows’ yield, body condition, rumen fill, and dung consistency.
 The biggest risk comes from excess protein and SARA.
 Be prepared to strategically buffer feed, to feed lower protein and lower starch compounds that contain higher levels of digestible fibre.
 Including Actisaf Sc 47 in the diet of grazing dairy cows increases the digestion and utilisation of grass while also buffering the rumen, which is essential to promote rumen function and health in your dairy herd.